RgbTrouw/Qs-Messenger/README.md

 * Some features are to be improved in a future version.

 Known Issues:
 - Secure Socket doesn't seem to be connecting on Windows for now .?
+We are working on finding suitable solutions on resolving the issue.

 - Window position is also off on Windows and a simple fix has been designed.